By Becky Z. Dernbach, Medill, Immigrant Connect

 Mya, a fluent Spanish speaker who’d volunteered helping people fill out asylum applications in New York, and her partner, a health practitioner who specializes in transgender health issues, had just relocated to the Bay Area.
 Their new home had an extra bedroom and bathroom.

-When a friend sent Mya a Facebook post detailing a need for sponsorship in the Bay Area for transgender women seeking asylum, Mya got in contact with Elaina Vermeulen, a transgender detention release specialist with the Santa Fe Dreamers Project.
+When a friend sent Mya a Facebook post detailing a need for sponsorship in the Bay Area for transgender women seeking asylum, Mya got in contact with Elaina Vermeulen, a transgender detention release specialist with the Santa Fe Dreamers Project, an immigration advocacy group that organizes legal support and sponsorship placement of asylum seekers.
+Many transgender asylum seekers are detained in Cibola County Correctional Center, a federally operated private prison in New Mexico.

-Under existing policy, people who cross the border asking for asylum are typically detained for the duration of their asylum case unless they have a sponsor to receive them.
+Under existing policy, people who arrive at the border asking for asylum are typically detained for the duration of their asylum case unless they have a sponsor to receive them.

 “The only way for an individual who is in the process of asking for asylum to be released is to a sponsor and a host, unless they’ve won asylum and been granted a release,” said Vermeulen.

-While the Santa Fe Dreamers Project focuses on paroling transgender detainees in Cibola, Showing Up for Racial Justice has created a sponsorship matching program for asylum seekers across many detention facilities with varying nationalities, genders, and familial statuses.
+While the Santa Fe Dreamers Project focuses on finding sponsors for and paroling transgender asylum seekers, Showing Up for Racial Justice has created a sponsorship matching program for asylum seekers across many detention facilities with varying nationalities, genders, and familial statuses.
 SURJ hosts a form on its website on which people can sign up to support the sponsorship process and host people in their homes.
 The Santa Fe Dreamers Project has a Google form for prospective sponsors.

-Lawyers coordinating with these groups petition ICE (U.S. Immigration and Customs Enforcement) and DHS (Department of Homeland Security) to release detained individuals from custody to sponsors.
-Sponsors host asylum seekers in their homes while their cases are pending, and serve as the address on record to receive documents from courts about hearings.
+Lawyers coordinating with these groups — including the Innovation Law Lab, where Prado works — petition U.S. Immigration and Customs Enforcement and the Department of Homeland Security to release detained individuals from custody to sponsors.
+Sponsors host asylum seekers in their homes while their cases are pending, and serve as the address on record to receive documents about court hearings.
 Advocates say sponsors should also have the ability to support someone who has experienced trauma.

 “One of the biggest roles of the sponsor is to be there as a human face through all the really inhuman things that are happening,” Mya said.